 Using to do lists can also help individuals with ADHD to manage their time more effectively.
 By breaking down large tasks into smaller, more manageable steps, individuals can avoid feeling overwhelmed and reduce the risk of procrastination.
 This can also help to build self-esteem and confidence in one’s ability to complete tasks.

-Here are some components that can be helpful to create an ADHD to do list:
+Here are some components that can be helpful in creating an ADHD to-do list: